 - The graduate student must make satisfactory progress toward fulfilling degree requirements, including the completion of critical degree milestones as set forth by the applicable degree program and by the Graduate Council.

-- The graduate student must maintain an overall grade-point average of 3.0.
+- The graduate student must maintain an overall grade-point average of B (3.0).

-- The graduate student admitted to a graduate program with limited standing must complete the academic requirements specified in the written offer of admission within three academic terms (fall-winter; summer excluded).
+- The graduate student admitted to a graduate program with limited standing must complete the academic conditions specified in the written offer of admission within three academic terms (fall-winter; summer excluded).

 All graduate students are expected to remain in good academic standing throughout the entire course of their graduate program.